ni/niveristand-instrument-addon-custom-device/README.md

 - AK TCP
 - AK RS232

 You should set the communication structure to *command-response*.
 The instrument does not initiate communications.
+For best results, you should set your communication rate lower than 100 Hertz.
+Higher communication rates are not guaranteed to be as effective.

-Communication rates should fall between 10 and 19 Hertz.
-The add-on supports decimation for a fast VeriStand Primary Control Loop.
+**Note:** The add-on supports decimation for a fast VeriStand primary control loop.

 ## Quick Start Documentation